LuisaEbner/ERF/README.md

   - `optional_penalty`: specifies the penalty factor applied to all `optional_expert_rules` and `optional_linear_terms` as a real value between 0 and 1.
 May be used to prevent preference for data rules whose predictive relevance may partly result from modeling noise in the data set.
   - `expert_only`: specifies whether only expert rules and -linear terms should beincluded as candidates in the final model.
   - `ntree`: specifies the number of trees from which data rules are extracted.
-  - `ensemble`: specifies whether gradient boosting ("GBM"), random forest ("RF") or a mixture of both ("both") shall be employed to generate tree ensembles.
+  - `ensemble`: specifies whether gradient boosting (*GBM*), random forest (*RF*) or a mixture of both (*both*) shall be employed to generate tree ensembles.
   - `mix`: specifies the fraction of trees to ge generated via gradient boosting whenever `ensemble` is set to"both".
   - `L`: controls the complexity of data-generated rules whereby higher values lead to more complex rules.
   - `S`: controls the minimum number of observations per node in the tree growing process.
   - `minsup`: specifies the minimum value of support such that rules with support less than `minsup` are removed.
 Higher values can be used to prevent overfitting.
   - `corelim`: specifies  the  minimum  value  of  correlation  from  which  correlated rules are cleaned.
   - `alpha`: specifies the elastic-net mixing parameter with values between 0 and 1, where 1 represents the lasso penalty and 0 the ridge penalty.
-  - `s`: specifies  the  choice  of  the λ-value,  where lambda.min indicates  the  value that gives the minimum mean cross-validated error and lambda.1se gives themost  regularized  model  such  that  error  is  within  one  standard  error  of  the minimum.
+  - `s`: specifies  the  choice  of  the *λ*-value,  where *lambda.min* indicates  the  value that gives the minimum mean cross-validated error and *lambda.1se *gives the most  regularized  model  such  that  error  is  within  one  standard  error  of  the minimum.
   - `n_imp`: specifies the number of base learners (rules + linear terms) to be printed in the model output as the most important ones.
   - `print_output`: controls whether the elements of the function output are additionally printed to the console.
   - `...` specifies additional arguments to be passed to the function `glmnet`.